ronen567/just-the-docs/docs/optimizations.md

 - Oscillations: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

-Overshooting could be avoided by setting a smaller learning rate, but that would slow the convergence process down.
+Overshooting could be avoided by setting a smaller learning rate, but that would slow the convergence process down for other stable scenarios.
 Some of these phenomanas, e.g. overshooting, could be avoided by etting a smaller learning rate.
 But would have increased convergence time.
 This post reviews some of the most popular Gradient Descent variants which aim to answer Gradient Descent issues.